SignalBuilders/walkforwardTrader/readme.txt

 Model search iterates through different series and different learning combinations and stores results in params.datastoreName

--> Generate Portfolios

--> Generate Model Predictions

-Finds all models that are contained within a portfolio and produces a prediction that is stored

--> Generate Portfolio Prediction

-Once all model predictions are made, portfolio predictions can be made using aggregate predictions and return streams

--> Website Viewer
+-> automaticPortfolioGenerator.py

-Once all predictions for portfolios are logged, it is essential to cache results so they are viewable from the website
+Automatically creates random portfolios of algorithms

--> Move Portfolios to Trading Portfolios
+-> [Once Required] Upgrade Portfolio to Trading Portfolios.ipynb

+Move a discovered portfolio to paper trading or real trading

+-> [Each Day] dailyModelAndPortfolioUpdate.py

+Update all models and portfolios saved with daily predictions...results saved in params.status and displayed on website when logo is clicked.

--> Generate Net Position From Trading Portfolios and Save
+	-> Generate Net Position From Trading Portfolios and Save [Done only when trading algorithms]